-Many members of the ‘Tensions of Europe--ToE’ research network are involved in programs of study (undergraduate, graduate, doctoral) that offer a range of courses that benefit from ToE research (and vice versa).
-In effect, Tensions of Europe is, also, a unique ‘Teaching Network on History, Technology and Europe’.
+Many members of the ‘Tensions of Europe--ToE’ research network are involved in programs of study (undergraduate, graduate, doctoral) that benefit from ToE research.
+In effect, ToE is, also, a unique teaching/education network on history, technology, Europe.

-We will publish lists of Resources, Programmes and Courses available through/around ToE.
+We will publish lists of Resources, Programs and Courses available through/around ToE.
 The lists will be populated as we receive related material from ToE members and friends.
-Please send your material to be uploaded in this section to Aristotle Tympas (at tympas[at]phs.uoa.gr), whom you can contact for more information on the teaching activities of the ToE network.
+Please send your material to be uploaded in this section to Aristotle Tympas (at tympas[at]phs.uoa.gr), whom you can contact for more information on the teaching/educational activities of the ToE network.

 This remarkable European digital museum explores the history, culture and formation of Europe through the lens of technological objects and images.
 Historians and cultural heritage institutions from across Europe have joined in this pioneering collaboration.
 Inventing Europe brings the Making Europe book series to life by interrelating it with the collections of over eleven cultural heritage institutions.
 On Inventing Europe visitors will discover that nothing is quite what it seems and that there is more to an object than appears at first sight.

 Visitors can follow a number of object-based tours through the history of the last century and a half.
 The tours are collected within different exhibitions that explore the broader themes of Daily Lives, Media & Communications, Knowledge Societies, Infrastructure, Globalization and Governance.
 Visitors will see how the grand processes of history have worked through localized objects and interactions.

 Inventing Europe has developed a new educational program where students across Europe learn new ways of engaging with rich primary materials.
 European universities in Bulgaria, the Czech Republic, Germany, Greece, the Netherlands, Poland, Portugal and Sweden already use Inventing Europe as a teaching tool.